DLeenheer/Data_mining/README.md

 Yes, the four most common job titles overall are general titles with the first department title being CEO.
 The top 4 job titles were President, Vice President, Director, and Managing Director

-# Application of Knowledge
+## Application of Knowledge
 Top 20-50 job title lists for the top 5 to 10 industries from this data set will be ultilized to provide recommendations for future client campaigns in my role at work.
 The trends and nuiances discovered proved the importance of further investigations of job titles in specific industries/other criteria (ex.
 Manager and Entry level job title investigations).
 I will recommend that general titles are included in the prospecting mix along with department/role specific titles.

-# Link to video - my video is over 10MB so I am blocked from adding the video link to this file.
-I added the video file to the Part 6 submission in Moodle.

-# Link to presentation slide deck (linking this because of the video presentation file size issue) [Group10_HowDoWeIncreasePositiveResponsestoEmails_Part6.pdf](https://github.com/DLeenheer/CSPB_4502_project/files/13643746/Group10_HowDoWeIncreasePositiveResponsestoEmails_Part6.pdf)
+## Link to presentation slide deck [Group10_HowDoWeIncreasePositiveResponsestoEmails_Part6.pdf](https://github.com/DLeenheer/CSPB_4502_project/files/13643746/Group10_HowDoWeIncreasePositiveResponsestoEmails_Part6.pdf)

-# Link to final paper [Group10_HowDoWeIncreasePositiveResponsesToEmails_Part4.pdf](https://github.com/DLeenheer/CSPB_4502_project/files/13643739/Group10_HowDoWeIncreasePositiveResponsesToEmails_Part4.pdf)